How do you use FaceTime to make audio and video calls to anyone with an iPhone or iPad? Easily!

 FaceTime is Apple's video and audio calling service.
 Think of it as a phone that uses your Wi-Fi or cellular data connection instead of traditional phone lines.
 You can use it from any iPhone, iPad, iPod touch or Mac, to call anyone else using any one of those devices.
-That's what makes FaceTime perfect for seeing and hearing family when you're on the road, keeping grandparents connected to grandkids, making international calls when you have no long-distance plan, getting a second opinion on that jacket while you're out shopping, sharing a show, making a meeting, and much, much more.
+That's what makes FaceTime perfect for seeing and hearing family during the holidays, when you're on the road, keeping grandparents connected to grandkids, making international calls when you have no long-distance plan, getting a second opinion on that jacket while you're out shopping, sharing a show, making a meeting, and much, much more.

 How to make a FaceTime call from your iPhone or iPad